jacktator/NgSkool_NG/README.md

 # NgSkool

 This repo contains the Front End code for a technical test for a very innovative company in Sydney.
+For the Back End, please see [NgSkool_Lambda](https://github.com/jacktator/NgSkool_Lambda).

 This assignment is intended to be completed in 48 hours.